 6. Long Battery Life

 Most Chromebooks have a longer battery life than conventional laptops running Windows.
-You may get around 6 to 10 hours of battery power with most entry-level Chromebooks.
+You may get around 6 to 10 hours of battery power with most entry-level models.

 An expensive Chromebook model may deliver a couple of hours more.

-You can expect 10 to 14 hours of battery life from a premium Chromebook, which is actually a lot more impressive than what is apparently evident when you factor in the better specs, faster performance, and power-intensive features.
+You can expect 10 to 14 hours of battery life from a premium Chromebook, which is much more impressive than when you factor in the better specs, faster performance, and power-intensive features.
 Some Chromebook batteries may last for up to 16 hours.

 7. Solid-State Drive